 chown www-data:www-data /var/www/html/info.php

-Step 4 – Enable PHP-FPM Support on Nginx Web Server
+Enable PHP-FPM Support on the Nginx Web Server

-In this section, we will learn how to install and enable PHP-FPM support on the Nginx webserver.
+This section will teach us how to install and enable PHP-FPM support on the Nginx web server.

 First, install Nginx and PHP-FPM by running the following command: